Cyber security

 If a computer on your network becomes infected with ransomware it will begin encrypting local machine files and files on any network device the logged-in user has permission to access.
 For system administration accounts this may include backup storage locations.

-NHS Digital advise that to avoid computers becoming infected with ransomware and to enable recovery, where a computer does get infected, pharmacy contractors should seek to ensure that:
+NHS England advise that to avoid computers becoming infected with ransomware and to enable recovery, where a computer does get infected, pharmacy contractors should seek to ensure that:

 - A programme of education and awareness training is provided to staff to ensure they don’t open email attachments or follow links within unsolicited emails’